Team-Pv-Visualizer/PV-Visualizer/BackendxFrontend/pv-visualizer/README.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/code-with-quarkus-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/pv-visualizer-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+## Related Guides

+- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
+- JDBC Driver - MySQL ([guide](https://quarkus.io/guides/datasource)): Connect to the MySQL database via JDBC

 ## Provided Code